 Tracking child poverty using Canada’s official poverty line will properly indicate whether our efforts to provide a better quality of life for our children are working.

-Although Manitoba has surpassed its poverty reduction target, work will continue to achieve better outcomes for children and families who need support.
 The Manitoba government has been taking concrete steps to improve the lives of children.
 Examples include:

 Learn more about how your government is tracking against its priorities.